Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Using EDI 856 transactions allows companies to:

-• Share shipment details with trading partners in a standardized format
+• Share shipment details with trading partners in a standardized, consistent format

 Because ASNs are structured according to X12 EDI standards, they create consistent records that both suppliers and retailers can reference when investigating product movement.